microsoft/coyote/docs/_learn/programming-models/async/tcs.md

 task completion source in the .NET documentation of the native [`TaskCompletionSource<T>` type](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskcompletionsource-1).

-### How does it work?
+## How does it work?

 1. First, create a new controlled `TaskCompletionSource<TResult>` using the static method `TaskCompletionSource.Create<TResult>()`.
 2. Then, you can get the controlled `Task<TResult>` associated with this task completion source, using the `TaskCompletionSource.Task` property, and share it with one or more consumers.
 3. Finally, you can use the `TaskCompletionSource` to complete the produced `Task<TResult>`.
-You can do this using the methods of the methods of the controlled task completion source:
+You can do this using the methods of the controlled task completion source:
    - `SetResult()`
    - `SetException()`
    - `SetCanceled()`, or their `TrySet*` variants: